-- Passing a piece of food to someone with your chopsticks — or receiving food by snatching it with your chopsticks — is extremely taboo.
+- Passing a piece of food to someone with your chopsticks—or receiving food by snatching it with your chopsticks—is extremely taboo.
 The motion reminds people of a funeral rite that involves passing cremated bones between loved ones with chopsticks.
-If you must pass food, put it on the recipient's plate and then allow them to pick it up!
+If you must pass food, put it on the recipient's plate and then allow them to pick it up.

 - Do not leave your chopsticks stuck vertically in food.
 The visual looks too much like incense sticks burned at temples, often as offerings to dead ancestors.
-Vertical chopsticks are used as a symbol for death.
+Vertical chopsticks are used as a symbol of death.